 What does a swim buoy do?

-Whether you know them as swim buoys, tow floats, safe swim bags, or dry bags, these items have several important functions.
+Whether you know them as swim buoys, tow floats, safety buoys, or dry bags, these items have several important functions.

 Carrying important items